overbaard/overbaard/docker/README.md

 `docker exec -it <id> bash` and you will have a second terminal.

 ### Running the tests from the command line
 From inside the container, from the `/source/webapp` directory, run `ng test --watch=false --browsers=ChromiumHeadlessDocker`.
 This will run the tests, and watch as you change the source code.
 This is useful during development as your changes get picked up.
+There is also an alias for this, which does the same thing and might be easier to remember `yarn test:docker-watch`.

 If you want to run the tests just once, run `ng test --watch=false --browsers=ChromiumHeadlessDocker`.
+There is also an alias for this, which does the same thing and might be easier to remember `yarn test:docker`

 You might see errors like this
 ```shell